 Carey was gone by the middle of the next season in a trade with former Conn Smythe winner Bill Ranford from the Boston Bruins, and Kolzig eventually took his chance at a starting role eight years after being selected.

 Rise to the Top

-In 1997-98, his first season as the Capitals’ starter, Kolzig impressed in 64 games, going 33-18-10 with a .920 save percentage and a 2.20 GAA.
-He was an All-Star acrobatic goaltender who could do anything to stop the puck and played with such confidence and collectedness that he could not be stopped.
+In 1997-98, his first season as the Capitals’ starter, Kolzig impressed in 64 games, going 33-18-10 with a .920 SV% and a 2.20 goals against average (GAA).
+He was selected to the All-Star Game in Vancouver, and was a tall, acrobatic goaltender who was able to make spectacular saves, just when the team needed one.

 What made Kolzig so dynamic was his athleticism.
 He had great flexibility and lateral movement and could get across fast.
 “Godzilla” was also outstanding when it came to following and reading the play and knowing exactly from where the player was going to shoot the puck.

 A team that had seen their goaltending fade in the playoffs, that year saw some of the best playoff goaltending in Capitals history.
 In 21 games, Kolzig went 12-9 with a .941 SV%, a 1.95 GAA and four shutouts.
 In the first round against the Bruins, he had a 52-save effort in a Game 3 win, then followed up with a 38-save shutout — both at FleetCenter.
 After dispatching the Bruins in six games, Kolzig had back-to-back shutouts against the Ottawa Senators in the second round in the series’ final two games.
 Paired against Dominik Hasek in the Eastern Final, Kolzig allowed just nine goals in six games as Washington advanced to their first-ever Stanley Cup Final appearance.